pathikrit/better-files/README.md

 }  // tempFile is auto deleted at the end of this block - even if an exception happens
 ```

-You can make any files temporary (i.e. deleted when used) by doing this:
+You can make any files temporary (i.e. delete after use) by doing this:
 ```scala
 val foo = File.home / "Downloads" / "foo.txt"